srinidhisrinivas/mcl-scarcity-mouselab/README.md

 Code versions:

-mcl_scarcity_final_v2.1 - Second round of data collection of the final version of the experiment (60 participants) mcl_scarcity_final_v2.0 - First round of data collection of the final version of the experiment (40 participants) mcl_scarcity_final_v1.0 - Test run of unrewarded trials equally distributed over blocks
+mcl_scarcity_final_v2.2 - Third round of data collection of the final version of the experiment (100 participants) mcl_scarcity_final_v2.1 - Second round of data collection of the final version of the experiment (60 participants) mcl_scarcity_final_v2.0 - First round of data collection of the final version of the experiment (40 participants) mcl_scarcity_final_v1.0 - Test run of unrewarded trials equally distributed over blocks